$B\to X_{c(u)}\ell\bar{\nu}_{\ell}\gamma$ and determination of non-perturbative parameters: Results

 Finally, Fig.(\ref{dgvsdx}) depicts the differential decay rate as a function of the normalized photon energy ($x$), which shows that with lowering of the energy of the photon, the decay rate behaves as for the non-radiative mode.

-It is worth noting that infrared divergences can be effectively circumvented by assigning sufficient mass to the photon i.e. the photon is made sufficiently hard.
+It is worth noting that infrared divergences can be effectively circumvented by assigning sufficient mass to the photon, i.e., the photon is made sufficiently hard.
 To avoid any contribution from mass singularities, we choose to work with muons in the final state.
-Furthermore, by choosig a lower cut for the polar angle, we can eliminate any collinear singularities that might arise.
+Furthermore, by choosing a lower cut for the polar angle, we can eliminate any collinear singularities that might arise.

-For $B\to X_u\mu\nu_{\mu} \gamma$, where the photon is hard, the total decay width ($\Gamma_\gamma$) for the radiative mode is expected to be suppressed by $\mathcal{O}(\alpha)$ compared to the total decay width for $B\to X_u\mu\nu_{\mu}$.
-In order to check if this expectation is met, we evaluate the ratio of the radiative decay width ($\Gamma_\gamma$) to the non-radiative decay width ($\Gamma$).
+When the photon is hard enough, the total decay width ($\Gamma_\gamma$) for the radiative mode is expected to be suppressed by $\mathcal{O}(\alpha)$ compared to non-radiative one.
+In order to check if this expectation is met, we evaluate the ratio of the radiative decay width ($\Gamma_\gamma$) to the non-radiative decay width ($\Gamma$) and put $m_q\to 0$.
 We find that this ratio is approximately $0.01$ for hard photons with energy around $1$GeV ($x_{min}=0.5$), thus confirming the expectation.